New Site, Same Old Priorities

 Same Old Priorities

 One of the main reasons I wanted to redo the site was to deemphasize some of the stuff that was on the site before.
-The content is still around (unless I nuked it by accident) but my emphasis has shifted away from creative coding, and more towards writing for the blog or giving talks on rendering performance and tooling.
+The content is still around (unless I removed it by accident) but my emphasis has shifted away from creative coding, and more towards writing for the blog or giving talks on rendering performance and tooling.

 It’s not that I don’t want to do creative coding, I still love it, but my main priority in the past 18 months has been to help developers with front-end performance.
 So that’s the emphasis I wanted to bring.